calebmsword/cpp-notes/value category.md

 ## Preamble

-Some concepts are complex no matter how simply you explain them.
-C++ value categories are one of those concepts.
-C++ value catgories rival monads as the most poorly explained concept in software.
+C++ value catgories rival monads for the most poorly explained concept in software.
 I used to think it was an extremely difficult topic.
 After much work I realized the difficulty comes from a pathological desire from the C++ standards choose to choose the most misleading terminology at every turn.

 With this document, I will not promise to make C++ value categories simple, but I hope that, by carefully developing an accurate for what they actually are, and by providing improved terminology whenever possible, I can at least make them comprehensible.